Anti-materiel rifle: World War II

 During World War II, anti-materiel guns were widely used.
 In September 1939 Polish army used the successful wz.
 35 anti-tank rifle, around 800 of which were captured by Germans and put into service as Panzerbüchse 35(p).
-The British Boys anti-tank rifle was used to great effect against lightly armored tanks, but was soon replaced by the PIAT due to its ineffectiveness against more armored tanks.
+The British Boys anti-tank rifle was used to great effect against lightly armored tanks, but was soon replaced by the PIAT due to its ineffectiveness against more heavily armored tanks.
 The PTRD-41 and PTRS-41 anti-tank rifles were used by the Soviets on the Eastern Front.
 Germany used the Panzerbüchse 39, while Japan used the Type 97 automatic cannon, though the latter became obsolete by 1942.
 Notably, the United States did not develop or field any anti-tank rifles during the war, choosing instead to use explosive anti-tank weaponry such as the M1 Bazooka (though Swiss anti-tank rifles were trialed).

 One anti-tank rifle used was the Lahti L-39, a Finnish anti-materiel rifle.
 One version was designed to fire a 13.2 mm cartridge and another a 20 mm cartridge.
 There was debate over which was more effective at piercing armor.
 Some argued that the smaller cartridge travelled faster and could penetrate deeper into the armor, while others believed that the higher caliber rounds would cause greater damage.
 The weapon was quite heavy at 109 lb and had an 88 in barrel, and it carried the nickname "the elephant gun".

 Cold War

 During the Cold War, the Barrett M82 rifle was produced by the United States, and was chambered to fire a .50 BMG (12.7×99mm NATO) round.
 This weapon was sold by the U.S. to Swedish forces.

-An unusual silenced rifle, the Swiss G150 Präzisionsgewehr using a 10.4x33mmR carbine cartridge was issued to the P-26 stay-behind organization as a low-level anti material weapon to sabotage potential soviet occupiers equipment up to 200m such as radio antennas, radar installations etc.
+An unusual silenced rifle, the Swiss G150 Präzisionsgewehr using a 10.4x33mmR carbine cartridge was issued to the P-26 stay-behind organization as a low-level anti material weapon to sabotage potential Soviet occupiers equipment up to 200m such as radio antennas, radar installations etc.

-Gulf War

 The M82 rifle first saw action in the early 1990s, during the Gulf War.
 The U.S. Marine Corps initially purchased around 125 M82 rifles; orders from the Army and Air Force followed.
 These weapons were used with rounds such as armor piercing incendiary rounds (API) which were effective against such targets as buildings, trucks, and parked aircraft.
 The purpose of this round was to penetrate non-armored vehicles and burst into flames on impact.
 Saboted light armor penetrator ammunition was also used in anti-materiel rifles during the conflict.